Registration: 8:00 - 8:30 am

 This learning program is registered with AIA/CES for continuing professional education.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.

-Course Title: Designing for Accessibility under ADA Standards and the CBC.
+Course Title: Designing Accessible Pedestrian Facilities under ADA Standards and the CBC

 Delivery Method: Live